PICMG/COM-HPC-Carrier-Recommended-Components/README.md

 # COM HPC Carrier Design: Recommended Components
-An updated list of recommneded components for used on COM-HPC Carrier Cards are availble in the WikePage
+An updated list of recommneded components for used on COM-HPC Carrier Cards are availble in the Wike page.